 - A 'probity auditor' seeks to report an objective opinion on probity issues, generally after the process has been completed.
 A probity auditor should not be called in during a process to try and remedy problems, but could provide sign-off after a problem has occurred to ensure the probity issues have been addressed and it is appropriate to continue with the process.
 If a probity expert is engaged as an auditor, they need to maintain their independence and objectivity, and should therefore not be involved in offering advice to solve any probity problems that arise during the tender process.

-- External probity specialists should be appointed where justified, and not automatically just because an open tender process is being undertaken.
-The decision on whether to engage an external probity specialist should weigh the benefits of receiving advice independent of the process against the additional cost involved and include consideration of whether or not skills exist within the agency to fulfil the role.
-Factors that could influence the appointment of an external probity specialist include:
+8. External probity specialists should only be appointed where justified, and not automatically just because an open tender process is being undertaken.
+The decision on whether to engage an external probity specialist should weigh the benefits of receiving advice independent of the process against the additional cost involved and include consideration of whether or not skills exist within the entity to fulfil the role.
+Factors that will influence the appointment of an external probity specialist include:

-- the matter is complex, unusual or highly contentious;
+- The transaction is of high value, complex, unusual or highly contentious.

-- a select or direct tender process is proposed that is in accordance with the Commonwealth Procurement Rules but the integrity of the selection of suppliers to be invited to tender may be questioned;
+- A prequalified or limited tender process is proposed that is in accordance with the Commonwealth Procurement Rules but the integrity of the selection of suppliers to be invited to tender may be questioned.

-- the nature of the marketplace makes supplier grievances more likely (such as where competition is strong and commercial confidentiality is particularly important); and
+- The nature of the marketplace makes supplier grievances more likely (such as where competition is strong and commercial confidentiality is particularly important).